leopiccionia/ucoin-helper/README.md

 * `D`, `→`: The sides are incorrectly labeled (obverse is on the right)
 * `E`: Report an error

-The intuition is pointing to which side the obverse is located.
+The intuition is pointing to which side is the obverse.

 ### Comparison